wbenarto/Webe_Sushi/README.md

 ## Features
 1. Sign Up and Sign in
-    a.
-Users doesn't need to be logged in to view menu
+    * Users doesn't need to be logged in to view menu
-    b.
-Users that are authenticated will be able to post images and products, also adding items into shopping cart.
+    * Users that are authenticated will be able to post images and products, also adding items into shopping cart.
     ![](/client/src/components/images/signup.png)
     ![](/client/src/components/images/login.png)
 2. Upload product detail